Aliases for POLR1B Gene

 GeneCards Summary for POLR1B Gene

 POLR1B (Polymerase (RNA) I Subunit B) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Metabolism.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Gene Expression.
 GO annotations related to this gene include DNA-directed RNA polymerase activity and ribonucleoside binding.

 UniProtKB/Swiss-Prot for POLR1B Gene